tomjoht/tomjoht.github.io/_posts/2015/2015-12-20-2015-how-to-integrate-into-developer-workflows.md

 categories:
 - api-doc
 keywords:
-summary: "You can stay updated with what developers are working on by analyzing the items assigned to the current sprint and asking the assigned developer for details."
+description: "You can stay updated with what developers are working on by analyzing the items assigned to the current sprint and asking the assigned developer for details."
 ---

 A reader asks,